russelltsherman/bash-commons/README.md

 * `array.sh`: Helpers for working with Bash arrays, such as checking if an array contains an element, or joining an array into a string with a delimiter between elements.

+* `assert.sh`: Assertions that check a condition and exit if the condition is not met, such as asserting a variable is not empty or that an expected app is installed.
+Useful for defensive programming.

 * `log.sh`: A collection of logging helpers that write logs to `stderr` with log levels (INFO, WARN, ERROR) and timestamps.